TitleGen-FL/TitleGen-FL/README.md

 ### Use our pretrained models
 1. copy the model .pkl file you want to use from the folder: **"./pre_trained_models"** and paste it into the folder: **"./TitleGen-FL/done_model"**.
-2. If your dataset is iTAPE dataset(such as to reproduce the results of our paper), you need to make sure that the data sets in the **"dataset_train_DL_model"** and **"dataset_train_pos_neg"** folders are exactly the same as those in the corresponding folders in Google Drive.
+2. If your dataset is iTAPE dataset(want to reproduce the results of our paper), you need to make sure that the data sets in the **"dataset_train_DL_model"** and **"dataset_train_pos_neg"** folders are exactly the same as those in the corresponding folders in Google Drive.
 3. follow the comments, change the content in list **"model_names"**, and comment out the first statement whose first parameter is **'train'**.
 4. run the Main.py and get final results in the folder: **"./result_last"**.